alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Think of `Result` like `Maybe`, but the negative branch carries data.
 While `Maybe` represents *absence* (`None`), `Result` represents *failure* (`Error`).

-`Result` allows you to sequence operations so that failures propagate automatically.
+The Result monad allows you to represent a computation's outcome (for example, a function or a method) as success or failure, and to sequence computations so failures propagate until handled.
 This saves you from writing nested `if` statements (or “arrow code”), or relying on `try`/`catch` for control flow.

 #### The Problem: The "If" Ladder
-Without `Result`, dependent steps create deep nesting or require early returns that clutter the logic:
+Without `Bind` (or any chainable abstraction), dependent steps create deep nesting or require early returns that clutter the logic:

 ```csharp
 // Imperative: Hard to read, easy to mess up error propagation